Abucay Church: Abucay Printing Press

 The Spanish religious missionaries to the Philippines did not bring with them equipment for mass production of books and manuscripts.
 Instead, they employed the knowledge of the Chinese in the country to construct the first printing press.
 This first printing press used xylography, a type of relief printing technique with letters or characters etched on blocks of wood.
-One of the first books printed in the country using the technique is the Doctrina Christiana, a catechetical book meant to educate the local population on the Roman catholic religion, with hymns and prayers written in the local language (Tagalog) and script (Baybayin).
+One of the first books printed in the country using the technique is the Doctrina Christiana, a catechetical book meant to educate the local population on the Christianity, with hymns and prayers written in the local language (Tagalog) and script (Baybayin).
 Texts produced with the press from 1593 to 1610 used the local language and writing system but by 1604, the Spanish started printing using movable type with Roman letters.
 Father Francisco Blancas de San Jose, a Dominican Friar was a key figure in this shift from local to Romanized text.
 By 1608, the printing press which used to be in Manila, was transferred to Abucay in Bataan province.
 Filipinos replaced the Chinese men as workers in the printing press.
 Tomas Pinpin, a local of Abucay, is recognized as the first Filipino printer.
 Among Pinpin's publications was a manual teaching Tagalog speakers the Spanish language.
 This manual was printed by Diego Talaghay (believed to be his assistant) when Pinpin was appointed as shop manager.